Back to all posts

 Cross-fiber friction, on the other hand, works against the grain.
 Your therapist applies short, precise strokes across the muscle.
 This technique is incredibly effective for breaking down adhesions, often called “knots,” and scar tissue that can restrict movement and cause pain.
 Both methods require a deep understanding of anatomy to be performed safely and effectively.

-An Intro to Trigger Point Therapy and Myofascial Release
+An Intro to Trigger Point and Myofascial Release

 Have you ever had a knot in your shoulder that caused a headache?
 That’s a trigger point: a tight spot in a muscle that refers pain to another area of the body.
 Trigger Point Therapy involves applying direct, sustained pressure to these specific points to deactivate them and release the referred pain.
 It’s a targeted approach that can provide immense relief.